Last updated: 9 May 2026 | Reviewed against official UK guidance where available | Budgeting and Money Tips

 Week 1: Administrative tasks

-- File your completion certificate safely
+- File your official confirmation safely

 - Update your address with any creditors if you moved during the DRO